Upper and Lower Table Rock: Trails

-The Youth Conservation Corps, Boy Scouts, and the Oregon Department of Forestry built the trails leading to the tops of the Table Rocks in the early 1980s, around the same time the plateaus were being nominated as an Area of Critical Environmental Concern.
+The Youth Conservation Corps, Boy Scouts, and the Oregon Department of Forestry built the trails leading to the tops of the Table Rocks in the early 1980s, around the same time the mesas were being nominated as an Area of Critical Environmental Concern.
 In June 1999, only two small trees were cut when Shady Cove contractor Randy Hodges rerouted a 3/4 mi section of the Lower Table Rock trail to accommodate the growing number of visitors.
 The project involved decommissioning the old section, expanding the parking lot, and installing 2200 ft of new trail.
 Measures to protect the trail were implemented, such as installing rock waterbars and a layer of shale gravel over the clay.

 In 2005, a program to build an interpretive trail began on Lower Table Rock near the trailhead.
 Prior to construction, some persons with disabilities, children, or the elderly may have been prevented from using either of the Table Rocks due to the steep terrain and narrow paths.
 The finished project involved making a 500 ft section of trail accessible and adding a 1/2 mi long section of new trail for general public use.

 Both trails lead to extensive views of the surrounding areas, but have inherent dangers as well.
 The thick andesite caps are heavily eroded, leaving tall crumbling columns near their edges.
 At least six people have fallen from the Table Rocks since 2006, including a man from Central Point who tumbled through a rock shaft on Lower Table Rock to his death in May 2007 and was not found for over nineteen months.
 Another man from Murray, Utah fell 200 ft from Lower Table Rock and died in September 2009.